DanielMajolagbe/Cursor.js/README.md

-# 🚀 Welcome to CursorJS
+# 🚀 Welcome to Cursor.js
 Download The **Source File** To Get Started

-CursorJS is a lightweight JavaScript library for creating custom cursor effects on web pages.
+Cursor.js is a lightweight JavaScript library for creating custom cursor effects on web pages.
 With CursorJS you can easily enhance user interactions by customizing the appearance and behavior of the cursor.

 ## Features